Skip To Main Content

 Safety Training

 Different training courses are required for work in different laboratory environments.
 Please ask your PI or contact the Laboratory Safety office at LabSafety@utsa.edu to find out which courses are required.
-Laboratory safety training is found in BioRAFT and is assigned once PI updates their hazard profile.
+Laboratory safety training is found in SciSchield and is assigned once PI updates its hazard profile.
 After logging in look for the My Training link under the Training tab.
 The courses assigned to you will be listed and you can click on the course you wish to take.
-Contact Laboratory Safety Division if you have any further questions.
+Contact the Laboratory Safety Division if you have any further questions.

 Lab Consultations